 Also a type of non-inflammatory acne, whiteheads are nothing but glands that have been clogged due to excessive oil production.
 As a result, the oil cannot reach the surface and is trapped between the skin layers, resulting in whiteheads.
 Whiteheads commonly appear on the nose, chin, and face.

 The kind of pimples that are visibly white or yellow in the middle and are filled with pus are called pustules.
-Pustules are formed when your immune system is attempting to fight a bacteria that’s found itself in a ruptured follicle.
-This leads to build up of white blood cells, resulting in pus production.
-This also makes the skin super inflamed and sensitive, making it red and tender.
+This type of acne is the result of your immune system trying to ward of a bacteria infestation that has found it's way in an open follicle.

 Acne nodules are the ones that make the skin super tender and sensitive.
 These usually appear during the latter stages of a breakout and are usually seen in severe cases of acne.
 They are large, tender bumps underneath the skin’s surface and can feel hard and stiff to the touch.
 This type of acne can cause damage to the tissues, leaving behind deep rooted scars.